The American Singer Canary

 Bird Song of an American Singer Canary

-Like most birds, the male American Singer sings the songs, while the females make quiet chirping calls.
+Like most birds, the male American Singer sings the songs, while the females make short chirping calls.

-Play this short video and see if lives up to the hype!
+Play this short video and see if it lives up to the hype!

 Behavior and Temperament of American Singer Canaries